 The measures have been implemented following advice from a large range of experts, including the UK’s Chief Medical Officer, using the latest evidence.
 The balance protecting people with the social and economic importance of maintaining day to day life.

 An infected person could unwittingly pass the virus onto others, this means that very quickly, in a matter of minutes, the virus could already have been passed onto numerous others.
 Coronavirus is spread through contact with the droplets from coughs and sneezes of an infected person, so it is important to not only appropriately protect ourselves, but also those that are more vulnerable.
 Excellent hand and respiratory hygiene, not touching the face and standing a minimum of 2 meters (3 steps) away from each other limits transmission.

-The current evidence base for Coronavirus suggests that children do not experience a severe reaction to the virus, but disease modeling is being undertaken to learn how children become infected, transmit and manage the illness.
+The current evidence base for Coronavirus suggests that children do not experience a severe reaction to the virus, but disease modelling is being undertaken to learn how children become infected, transmit and manage the illness.
 Nationally reopening of schools is being undertaken to manage the spread of infection and whilst this is acknowledged to be disruptive for both children and parents, the public health impact is taking precedence.

 The information below gives us an ideal picture of how social distancing works in our everyday life.
 If undertaking safe events remember to ensure you are 2 meters apart.